- Location: Head Office, Music Institute, East Port, KY12 7JA

 growth in both service users and income with a clear aspiration to ensure that local

 communities and stakeholders continue to regard FSLT as a partner of choice.

 Crucially, you will need to demonstrate that you have implemented transformational

-change within an organisation and be excited about the opportunity to effect real and
+change within an organisation at a senior level and be excited about the opportunity to effect real and

 lasting improvements to the health and wellbeing of communities throughout Fife,

 whilst balancing the delivery of public service with commercial opportunity.

 With excellent influencing skills, the successful candidate will need to motivate,

 encourage and bring energy to the delivery of our strategic objectives and goals with